Night Fishing (film)

-It was shot entirely on the Apple iPhone 4, and was financially supported by KT (South Korea's exclusive distributor of the iPhone at the time), which supplied the duo with 150 million Korean Won (US$133,447).
+It was shot entirely on iPhone 4, and it was financially supported by KT, South Korea's exclusive distributor of the iPhone at the time.
+KT supplied the duo with 150 million Korean Won (US$133,447).
 It was screened to over 100 reporters on January 11, 2011, and opened for public release on January 27.

 The film won the Golden Bear for Best Short Film at the 61st Berlin International Film Festival.

 Plot

 A man casually sets up for a fishing trip at the water's edge.
 Evening comes and a tug on his line presents him with the body of a woman.
 While he tries to disentangle himself from the fishing lines, she comes alive.
-The scene changes and the woman is now a shaman priestess in a funeral ritual for a man who drowned in a river.
+The scene changes and the woman is now a shaman priestess in a funeral ritual for the same man who drowned in a river.
 He speaks through her to his relatives, asking for forgiveness.